STUDENT RESEARCH AWARDS

 Click here to Apply to the Student Research Award:

-Grants are awarded once a year in the Fall on the basis of the total available resources that year.
-The competition and grant administration are led by the Provost’s Office of Research Support in coordination with the University Student Senate, Student Success, and Deans’ Offices.
-Selections are made at the recommendation of a committee of faculty, staff, and students representing a range of fields and areas of expertise.
+Grants are awarded once a year on the basis of the total available resources that year.
+The competition and grant administration are led by the Provost’s Office of Research Support.
+Selections are made at the recommendation of a committee of faculty and staff representing a range of fields and areas of expertise.
 Awardees will be required to report back to the community about the status of the project after the award period has ended, both through a written narrative and (if feasible) in person at a celebratory event open to the entire community.

 Students who are selected for funding will be mentored on requirements for expending grant funds, tax implications, etc., in award kick-off meetings led by the Office of Research Support and Student Success.
 They will also be supported during the course of the project with monthly monitoring and quarterly reconciliation of expenditures by the Office of Research Support.